icon

 Work the Crowd

-Successful wedding DJs understand how to control wedding receptions’ flow; they make announcements, call for special dances, and call for speeches at the right time.
+Successful wedding DJs understand how to control wedding the flow of the reception; they make announcements, call for special dances, and call for speeches at the right time.
 They are the wedding metronome, always keeping time steady and remaining in sync with the bride and groom’s wishes.

 Dodge Bad Requests

-While wedding DJs’ primary purpose is to serve as entertainment for guests, that doesn’t mean wedding DJs have to abide by every outlandish request they hear.
+While wedding DJs’ primary purpose is to entertain guests, that doesn’t mean wedding DJs have to abide by every outlandish song request they hear.
 Learning when to say no to a guest unless instructed otherwise by the bride or groom will save you from playing the wrong thing at the wrong time and ruining the atmosphere you’ve created.

 Announce the Last Song Before You Play It